Who will benefit from the sharing economy?

 Is the Sharing Economy a rebalancing of life goals for a more equitable society and more enriched lives for the majority or is it the gateway to an even more polarised economy with higher proportions of poor, more State-dependant people and an even more rarefied, rich, resilient elite?

-As part of keeping in touch with business and societal trends Phoenix Rising has investigated the Sharing Economy, including talking with some of its leading public advocates.
+As part of keeping in touch with business and societal trends we have investigated the Sharing Economy, including talking with some of its leading public advocates.

 The trend is part of the shift in aspirations from asset accumulation to experience accumulation by Millennials.
 The effects of this trend are seen across a wide range of businesses from tourism to share of wallet for entertainment to employee assistance programmes, tech spend and housing.
 As consumers shift from Ownership to Access, will this raise their standard of living and improve their lives?